-10 Celebrities Who Are Married to Totally Regular People
+13 Celebrities Married to Totally Regular People

 Despite the extravagant worldwide-televised wedding, the Duke and Duchess of Cambridge's love story is quite ordinary.
 They met in college in 2001 at the University of St. Andrews in Scotland, where they were both living in the same residency hall and studied art history.
 But before Middleton added Duchess to her name, she was actually a typical 20-something looking for a job.

-After college, around the time William and her were dating, Middleton picked up a job as an accessories buyer for the British retailer, Jigsaw.
-After a while, the now-Duchess left Jigsaw and began dabbling in other career paths, like photography, marketing, and event planning, before eventually marrying William in 2011.
+After college, around the time William and she were dating, Middleton picked up a job as an accessories buyer for the British retailer, Jigsaw.
+After a while, the now-Duchess left Jigsaw and began dabbling in other career paths, like photography, marketing and event planning, before eventually marrying William in 2011.

 Photo: